Darkuantum/CTD-1D/README.md

 Minigame 3 displays a set of integers, whereby the user is required to memorise the integers displayed in red colour within a time limit, afterwards all integers will disappear and the user will have to type them out.
 This is to help replicate the short term memory of a patient with dementia.
 Each time the user gets the answer correct, the total number of integers the user is required to memorize increases.

 #### Minigame 3 Documentation
+`import random` - This library helps to select a random element from a sequence. <br/> `import time` - This library allows the programmer to handle time-related operations. <br/>
+`from TermControl import TermControl` - This library helps to implement basic operations for analysis and design of a feedback control systems. <br/>
+`from getpass import getpass` - This helps to import the function that prompts the user for an input without echoing. <br/>
+`tc = TermControl` - Creating an object from the class `TermControl` to handle terminal controls.

 `generateNumberList(lower_bound, upper_bound) -> list` - Creates a sequential list of integers from lower_bound to upper_bound (exclusive)